hadicodes/-Psychic---JS-Computer-Game/README.md

 # week-3-game

 ### Update (April 13, 2017) this was my very first dip into the ocean of JavaScript.
-Since it is not representative of my technical acumen, I recommend you check out my new respositories.
-If I redid this project, I would add a better, more inteactive UI.
+Since it is not representative of my technical acumen, I recommend you check out my newer respositories.
+If I were to redo this project, I would add a better, more interactive UI.

 "Psychic", A Computer Game made with Javascript